 Pages don't have color, and exercises are preferred for the classroom as opposed to at-home skills development.

 Clearly defined learning objectives in each section.
 Offers multiple solution methods to help students arrive at answers.
-Step-step format is a systematic approach that won't overwhelm.
+Step-by-step format is a systematic approach that won't overwhelm.

 Word problems are terse, and there is only one problem per page.